InstructAlign: High-and-Low Resource Language Alignment via Continual Crosslingual Instruction Tuning: Experiment Setting

 \subsection{Models \& Hyperparameters}

-We utilize BLOOMZ~\cite{muennighoff2022crosslingual} as our backbone model.
-Specifically, we explore (IA)$^1$ on two different sizes of BLOOMZ, i.e., BLOOMZ-560M and BLOOMZ-1.1b.
-For (IA)$^1$ tuning, we run all experiments with an initial learning rate of 1e-5 with a linear learning rate decay and a batch size of 32 for a fixed optimization step of 48700.
-We run the (IA)$^1$ tuning using the AdamW optimizer~\cite{loshchilov2018decoupled} and mixed-precision training~\cite{micikevicius2018mixed}.
-For the number of replay examples $k$, we explore two different settings, i.e., $k=[1000, 10000]$.
+We utilize BLOOMZ~\cite{muennighoff2022crosslingual} as the backbone model.
+Specifically, we explore InstructAlign on two model size, i.e., BLOOMZ-560M and BLOOMZ-1.1B.
+For InstructAlign, we evaluate three crosslingual alignment objectives, i.e., \textbf{TLM}, \textbf{XSS}, and \textbf{MT}.
+The list of prompts used for instruction tuning is described in Appendix~\ref{app:prompts}.
+We use English prompts in all experiments.
+We run all experiments with an initial learning rate of 1e-5 with a linear learning rate decay and a batch size of 32 for a fixed optimization step of 50,000.
+We run the InstructAlign on a single RTX3090 GPU (24GB) using the AdamW optimizer~\cite{loshchilov2018decoupled} and mixed-precision training~\cite{micikevicius2018mixed}.
+We use a fixed number of replay samples $r$ = 100000.